Grid-free Harmonic Retrieval and Model Order Selection using Deep Convolutional Neural Networks: Abstract

 \section{Abstract}

 Harmonic retrieval techniques are the foundation of radio channel sounding, estimation and modeling.
-This paper introduces a Deep Learning approach for two-dimensional spectral estimation from frequency and time samples of a radio channel transfer function.
+This paper introduces a Deep Learning approach for joint delay- and Doppler estimation from frequency and time samples of a radio channel transfer function.

-Our work can estimate two-dimensional parameters from a signal containing an unknown number of paths.
-In contrast to existing deep learning-based methods, the signal parameters are not estimated via classification but instead in a quasi-grid-free manner.
-This alleviates the bias, spectral leakage, and ghost targets that grid-based approaches inherently produce.
-The proposed architecture also reliably estimates the number of spectral components in the measurement.
-Hence, the architecture jointly solves the model order selection problem and the parameter estimation task.
-Additionally, we propose a multi-channel windowing of the data during preprocessing, increasing the resulting estimator's robustness.
+Our work estimates the two-dimensional parameters from a signal containing an unknown number of paths.
+Compared to existing deep learning-based methods, the signal parameters are not estimated via classification but in a quasi-grid-free manner.
+This alleviates the bias, spectral leakage, and ghost targets that grid-based approaches produce.
+The proposed architecture also reliably estimates the number of paths in the measurement.
+Hence, it jointly solves the model order selection and parameter estimation task.
+Additionally, we propose a multi-channel windowing of the data to increase the estimator's robustness.

-We verify the performance compared to existing harmonic retrieval methods and also show how it can be integrated into an existing maximum likelihood estimator for efficient initialization of a gradient-based iteration.
+We also compare the performance to other harmonic retrieval methods and integrate it into an existing maximum likelihood estimator for efficient initialization of a gradient-based iteration.